Unbagging Dakota North #1-5

 I recall reading an interview in which someone mentioned that there was a time that the printing company Mavel worked with switched from using metal to plastic printing plates.
 I don’t recall who the interview was with, or where I read it, nor can I find any information to corroborate my memory or confirm when they may have been in use.

 However, if my memory is correct, I suspect that it would have been around this time period, as it would explain a lot of the issues not only with the art in this series but also in other comics from Marvel at the time.
-There’s a blurriness too it, with too much spread from the black and a dullness to the colors.
+There’s a blurriness to it, with too much spread from the black and a dullness to the colors.

 With that in mind, I cut Salmons a lot of slack here, particularly given that he was a relative newcomer.
 He went on to improve in other books that featured his work (though in those cases he might have also been helped out by better printing).